NorikDavtian/databank/README.md

   Decrements the integer value of `type` and `id` by `n`. `onCompletion` takes two params: an error, and the resulting integer value.
-If integer value doesn't yet exists, goes to -1.
+If integer value doesn't yet exists, goes to -`n`.

-  Defaults to a `read` and an `update` or `create`, but drivers can override to do an atomic decrement.
+  Defaults to `incrBy` with -1 * `n`, but drivers can override to do an atomic increment.

 * `incr(type, id, onCompletion)`